 How do you fix runny chicken and dumplings?

 The beauty of this recipe is its simplicity and the fact that you can easily prepare it from scratch.
-Starts by including the tender dumplings and juicy chicken in an easy homemade broth.
+It starts by including the tender dumplings and juicy chicken in an easy homemade broth.
 Once ready, you should have a rich and balanced dish.

 Not too runny and not overly thick.
 If for some reasons it is runny, below are some easy steps to fix it:

 - Add some roux to the veggies, so that the broth can thicken.